-In our ongoing focus on ensuring that all students enrolled in the Roger Williams University School of Law have access to a strong array of healthcare options, and in keeping with the new federal health care reform requirements, RWU is instituting some important changes in how we offer and administer health insurance for law students.
+In our ongoing focus on ensuring that all students enrolled in the Roger Williams University School of Law have access to a strong array of healthcare options, we would like to provide you with some important information on how we offer and administer health insurance for law students.
 While health insurance for law school students is optional we strongly recommend that all students carry health insurance, whether through an existing plan, this RWU plan or the American Bar Association insurance plan.